Giuseppe Crespi: Later works and pupils

 True to his eclecticism, is the naturalistic St John Nepomuk confessing the Queen of Swabia, made late in Crespi's life.
 In this painting, much is said by partially shielded faces.
 His Resurrection of Christ is a dramatic arrangement in dynamic perspectives, somewhat influenced by Annibale Carracci's altarpiece of the same subject.

-While many came to work in the studio, Crespi established after Cignani's departure, few became notable.
+While many came to work in the studio, Crespi's establishment after Cignani's departure, few became notable.
 Antonio Gionima was moderately successful.
 Others included Giovanni Francesco Braccioli; Giacomo Pavia; Giovanni Morini; Pier Guariente; Felice and his brother Jacopo Giusti; and Cristoforo Terzi.
 He may also have influenced Giovanni Domenico Ferretti.
 While the Venetian Giovanni Battista Piazzetta claimed to have studied under Crespi, the documentation for this is nonexistent.

 Two of Crespi's sons, Antonio (1712–1781) and Luigi (1708–1779) became painters.
-According to their account, Crespi may have used a camera obscura to aid in depiction of outdoor scenes in his later years.
+According to their account, Crespi may have used a camera obscura to aid in the depiction of outdoor scenes in his later years.
 After his wife's death, he became reclusive, rarely leaving the house except to go to daily mass.